ni/nimble/packages/nimble-components/src/dialog/specs/README.md

 The visual design spec has a few different layouts for the dialog.
 Not all layouts will be supported in the initial styling pass of the dialog.
 See below for details on what parts will and will not be supported in the intial styling pass:
 - Title
     - Included in initial styling pass: Yes
-    - Rationale: The title of the dialog is straight-forward to add and is a fundamental part of the dialog.
-Adding the title will also resolve an accessibility issue with the label of the dialog.
+    - Rationale: The title is a fundamental part of the dialog.
+Adding the title will also resolve an accessibility issue with the dialog's aria-label.
     - Additional details: The content provided for the title will be used as the label of the dialog for accessibility purposes.
 - Subtitle
     - Included in initial styling pass: Yes
-    - Rationale:
+    - Rationale: The styling of the subtitle is straight-forward and there are no open questions associated with it.
 - Warning message
     - Included in initial styling pass: No
-    - Rationale: There isn't a pressing need for this component yet, and there are a number of questions that need to be resolved prior to adding the messages:
+    - Rationale: There isn't a pressing need for this part of the dialog yet, and there are a number of questions that need to be resolved prior to adding the messages:
-        - Should the messages be arbitrary content provided by the user, or should we have an API around a message's severity, icon, color, etc?
+        - Should the messages be arbitrary content provided by the user, or should we have an API around providing message(s) with a specified severity, icon, color, etc?
         - What, if any, is the overlap between these messages and a future `<nimble-banner>` component?
 - Close button
     - Included in initial styling pass: No